 Put that pen down!
 Leave that novel in a drawer for at least a month and read other great books again, then return to the novel and produce a second draft using the Editing Your Novel course.

-Submit those first three chapters one by one to the novelists' community for warm wise feedback.
-Then when you’ve taken on board all the constructive and cheering praise, you send it to Louise Dean, founder of The Novelry who will submit for you to their leading literary agency partners.
+Submit those first three chapters one by one to our writing group online for warm wise feedback.
+Then when you’ve taken on board all the constructive and cheering praise, you send it to your tutor at The Novelry who will submit for you to their leading literary agency partners.